 Technique & Etudes – Start with a technique routine and preferably have it memorized so you can pick up the instrument and get to playing without fussing.
 Practice your technique first so all the playing afterward is influenced by good hand positions, sound, accuracy, and relaxation.
-A basic intermediate technique routine might include elements such as scales, arpeggios, slurs, barre, stretch, and finger independence exercises.
+I encourage classical guitar students to start with some easy basic open string exercises to focus the right hand and to help avoid mistakes when warming up.
+Then proceed to some basic left hand exercises and work your way up to more challenging material as you get warmed up and focused.
+You don’t want to make mistakes when your starting your session, you’ll feel more confident if you keep things nice and simple.
+A basic intermediate technique routine for classical guitar might include elements such as scales, arpeggios, slurs, barre, stretch, and finger independence exercises.
 The more advanced you are the more techniques you’ll need to maintain.
 My technique book has recommended routines for various levels: Beginner, Late-Beginner, Early-Intermediate, Intermediate, Late-Intermediate, Early-Advanced.
 Your technique section can include etudes but sometimes etudes will be part of the below section on learning, especially if it includes a technique you’ve never tried before.

 Learning (method books, etudes, sight reading, fretboard knowledge, research) – This section can involve anything that requires concentration.
 It’s a time to expand your mind and hands and widen your knowledge or technique base.
 Beginners and intermediates will often be working through some method books for this section.
 Method books might focus on how to read in various positions, learning new scales or chords, rhythm work, etc. More advanced students might be researching historical performance practices or ornamentation.
 Maybe a new technique will be explored such as damping/muting in the right hand.
 Advanced players will sometimes work on beginner methods to learn about pedagogy and approaches to various problems.
 There are endless method books to explore in the classical world or even jazz.
 You can check out my education series at Werner Guitar Editions.